-Within every group of investment bankers and investors, the age-old debate never seems to end, which is better, technical analysis or fundamental analysis.
+Within every group of investors, the age-old debate never seems to end, which is better, technical analysis or fundamental analysis.
 Both financial analysis techniques have the same end goal, maximizing gains while investing in stocks.
 Hence, which technique is better?
 Which one should an investor go for?
 Or do both these techniques have their merits and are suitable for different people?

-While both these financial analysis techniques are useful for studying market conditions and making investment decisions, some investors utilise technical analysis, whereas others might adopt fundamental analysis, depending upon their train of thought.
+While both these financial analysis techniques are useful for studying market conditions and making investment decisions, some investors utilize technical analysis, whereas others might adopt fundamental analysis, depending upon their train of thought.
 Some investors even combine both techniques to experience the best of both worlds.

-Towards determining, which analysis technique is better, we first need to understand what is technical and fundamental analysis.
+Towards determining which analysis technique is better, we first need to understand what is technical and fundamental analysis.

 What is Fundamental Analysis?

 Fundamental analysis aims towards finding the value of a company.
-This implies the computation of the Intrinsic price of the company.
+This implies the computation of the intrinsic price of the company.
 It utilizes economic factors to determine the value of the business and its stock.
-Investors who opt for the route of fundamental analysis, analyze the following factors:
+Investors who opt for the route of fundamental analysis analyze the following factors:

 EPS (Earnings Per Share)

 The financial performance of a company cannot be evaluated on a stand-alone basis.
 The company’s growth needs to be compared and evaluated against its industry peers.
-While a revenue growth of 10% might appear attractive, but not when the average industry revenue growth is at 18%.
+While a revenue growth of 10% might appear attractive, but not so much when the average industry revenue growth is at 18%.

 The analysis of the prevailing macroeconomic conditions is vital while making an investment decision.
 Every industry has its own life and economic cycle with growth and decline.
 Hence it is essential to analyze whether the industry is in the start, middle or the end of a period of boom or recession.
 This is also referred as cyclicality, more on which shall be discussed in our educational blog.

 What is Technical Analysis?